Deeptivarshney/Bacillus_trg/README.md

 ## Identification of taxonomically restricted genes (TRGs) in Bacillus

 The workflow is designed to identify taxonomically restricted genes (TRGs) in *Bacillus*.
-The repository contains several python scripts for downloading and handling sequence data from NCBI, parsing BLAST output, and finding the TRGs at the species and genus levels.
+The repository contains several python scripts for downloading and handling sequence data from NCBI,parsing BLAST output, and finding the TRGs at the species and genus levels.

 ### Requiremnts
 1. [Python](https://www.python.org/) >= 3.3